tomdierckx/StudentContest.APIThrottleHandler/samples/StudentContestWeb/Clustered/README.md

+#Clustered Configuration

 In this directory 2 configuration files for 2 clustered API manager instances.

-Both API Managers have been configured with the API found in the "../Other" directory.
+Both API Managers have been configured with the API found in the "/Other" directory.

 For installation of 2 API managers running on the same HOST: using the <offset></offset> tag in the carbon.xml file.